eclipse-kura/kura/_posts/wires/2017-05-06-kura-wires-sensortag.md

 categories: [wires]
 ---

-Eclipse Kura provides a specific driver that can be used to interact with TI SensorTag devices.
+As presented in [TI SensorTag Driver](sensortag-driver.html), Eclipse Kura provides a specific driver that can be used to interact with TI SensorTag devices.
 The driver is available only for gateways that support the new Kura BLE APIs.

 This tutorial will explain how to configure a Wire graph that connects with a SensorTag, reads sensor values and publishes data to the cloud platform.